llvm/circt/docs/RationaleHW.md

   valid within the body of a module, and that the types line up between the parameter reference and the declaration (after all, two different modules can have two different parameters named `x` with different types).
-- We want to depend on MLIR canonicalizing and uniquifying the pointer address of attributes in a predictable way to ensure that further derived uniqued objects (e.g. a parameterized integer type) is also uniqued correctly.
+- We want to depend on MLIR canonicalizing and uniquing the pointer address of attributes in a predictable way to ensure that further derived uniqued objects (e.g. a parameterized integer type) is also uniqued correctly.
 For example, we do not want the types `hw.int<x+1>` and `hw.int<1+x>` to turn into